After products approved by the Food and Drug Administration (FDA) are on the market, the agency continues to monitor them for problems.

 Risk: Sildenafil may interact with nitrates found in some prescription drugs, such as nitroglycerin, and may lower blood pressure to dangerous levels.
 Consumers with diabetes, high blood pressure, high cholesterol or heart disease often take nitrates.

-In November 2012, FDA required safety labeling changes to be made to 42 drugs, including a number of anti-depressants.
+In December 2012, FDA required safety labeling changes to be made to 42 drugs, including a number of anti-depressants.

 In general, changes were made to the prescribing information and, in some cases, to the patient package inserts and medication guides (paper handouts for patients that come with many prescription medicines) to warn about potential harmful reactions, tell who shouldn’t take the drug, or give other safety information.